Migrate a SQL Server database to SQL Server in an Azure VM

 Use this method to migrate all system and user databases in an on-premises SQL Server instance to Azure virtual machine.
 Use the following general steps to migrate an entire SQL Server instance using this manual method:

-- Convert physical or virtual machines to Hyper-V VHDs by using Microsoft Virtual Machine Converter.
+- Convert physical or virtual machines to Hyper-V VHDs.

 - Upload VHD files to Azure Storage by using the Add-AzureVHD cmdlet.